RobotExMachina/Machina.NET/docs/Walkthrough.md

 You may not always have a device available with you, or may simply just want to generate programs in the native language the device runs. __Offline__ mode is designed to give you access to non-real-time robotics under the same API, and be able to export programs that can be manually loaded to devices.

-Offline mode works very similar to [execute](#execute) mode, releasing all pending actions into a full program.
-However, instead of uploading the program to the controller, you use `Export` to write it directly to a file on your system.
+Offline mode works very similar to [execute mode](#execute), releasing all pending actions into a full program whenever requested.
+However, instead of uploading the program to the controller, use `Export` to write it directly to a file on your system.
 Similar to the example before:

 ```csharp
 // Setup